 Laravel's service container (also know as the "Inversion of Control" container) is the glue that holds everything together.
 Learn in depth how it works.

-It's easy to use PHPUnit to drive your unit tests, integration tests, application tests, or whatever else you'd like.
+It's easy to use PHPUnit and Dusk to drive your unit tests, integration tests, application tests, or whatever else you'd like.
 Learn about how to test framework components, too.